Narrow Pavlo's Reviews (106)

 2/12/2026

 Great top-load farmers.
 Do not buy front load farmers because you'll find every excuse to avoid using them.
 The handles are adjustable, but that's a feature I have never used.
-I would prefer to just them have welded in place as I find having pins there is just annoying.
+I would prefer to just them have welded in place as I find having pins there is just annoying, so I instead have just put 3" bolts there to make it a more permanent solution compared to the hitch pins.
 However, they're sturdy, and I've been using them for 6 years now without issue.

 Performance